8 Types of Dracaena Plants Varieties with Pictures and Care Guides

 Dragon Tree, Dracaena draco

-The trunk in Dragon Tree is grey and is topped by tough sword-shaped green leaves which droop downwards as they age.
-Read on how to grow and care for Dragon Tree.
+The trunk is grey and is topped by tough sword-shaped green leaves which droop downwards as they age.
+Dragon Blood Tree can grow to a height of 4 feet and is one of the best tree-like plants for the indoors.

 4. Gold Dust Dracaena (Dracaena godseffiana)